Vino Venue/Atlanta Wine School

 Atlanta Wine School

-Founded in 2003 by Michael Bryan, Vino Venue—originally operating as the Atlanta Wine School—was the first consumer-facing, wine-focused education center in the Southeast aimed at both the public and the wine trade.
-From its early years, the school positioned itself as a continuing-education hub, regularly hosting international speakers and attracting tens of thousands of participants through classes, tastings, and events.
-Over time, it became a recognizable destination in Atlanta for wine education blended with entertainment and hospitality.
+The Atlanta Wine School was founded in 2004 by Michael Bryan, a University of Georgia graduate who had begun teaching informal wine classes under the name ConnectWithWine.com two years earlier.
+From its early years, the school positioned itself as a continuing-education hub, hosting speakers and drawing a steady audience through classes, tastings, and events.
+Over time it became a recognizable destination in Atlanta for wine education blended with entertainment and hospitality.

-The school’s programming historically relied on external certification frameworks, most notably the Wine & Spirit Education Trust (WSET) and the Wine Scholar Guild, which allowed it to offer structured, consumer-friendly courses alongside experiential tastings and themed wine events.
+The school’s programming has historically relied on external certification frameworks, most notably the Wine & Spirit Education Trust (WSET), the Wine Scholar Guild, and the Society of Wine Educators, which allowed it to offer structured courses alongside experiential tastings and themed wine events.

 Vino Venue

-In 2012, the operation expanded into a combined wine bar and retail space in Dunwoody, transforming Vino Venue into a hybrid model that integrated retail, dining, tastings, and education under one roof.
-The venue became known for private events and structured tastings, supported by a substantial wine program that included a 32-bottle Enomatic wine dispensing system.
+In 2012, the Atlanta Wine School expanded into a combined wine bar and retail space in Dunwoody, operating under the name Vino Venue.
+The new concept integrated retail, dining, tastings, and education under one roof.
+The venue became known for private events and structured tastings, supported by a wine program that included a 32-wine Enomatic dispensing system.

 Ownership Transition and Strategic Shift

-In 2025, Vino Venue was sold to Emily Mendyka, a Level III sommelier and industry professional with more than a decade of experience.
+In 2025, Vino Venue was sold to Emily Mendyka, a WSET Diploma holder, WSET Certified Educator, and former regional manager at Republic National Distributing Company with more than a decade of experience in the wine and spirits industry.
 By the end of that year, the restaurant component of the business was closed.
-The menu—previously known for approachable dishes such as crab cakes and schnitzel designed for wine pairing—had been a draw, but the new ownership elected to pivot away from full-service dining.
+The new ownership elected to pivot away from full-service dining.

-The current strategy emphasizes catering, private events, retail expansion, and a broadened wine education calendar, signaling a return to the venue’s roots as an education-and-events-first operation rather than a restaurant-driven model.
+The current strategy emphasizes catering, private events, retail expansion, and a broadened wine education calendar, signaling a return to an education-and-events-first operation rather than a restaurant-driven model.

 Michael Bryan’s Legacy